mzashh/HUB75-Pixel-Art-Display/README.md

   * Other resolution Panels can be used as per the use cases shown in https://github.com/mrfaptastic/ESP32-HUB75-MatrixPanel-DMA

+  * Auth functionality can be bypassed (disabled) by changing "false" in line 169 in webserver.ino to "true"

 # Credits

   * Animated GIF example from https://github.com/mrfaptastic/ESP32-HUB75-MatrixPanel-DMA